 - If you are eating with a big group, don’t be afraid to ask for 2 pots of tea for the table.

 - You don’t need to drink up all the tea.
 In fact, Chinese will keep topping up your cup if you are eating with one – it is politeness.
 And it is politeness that you don’t totally drink all the tea in the cup.
 Always leave a drop or so.

 - Never fill the cup over 80% – over that will be too hot to hold the cup.

 - If your teapot is empty, open the teapot and place the lid in an angle on top of the teapot.
 This is the Yum Cha insider talk of “please fill my pot with water”.

-When you pour tea, always pour for eldest person in the group first, and yourself last.
+- When you pour tea, always pour for the eldest person in the group first, and yourself last.
 It is good manner to do so.

 Don’t forget to venture out!
 If you are in Rome, do what Romans do, then in the case of going in a Chinese restaurant, try different tea!
 Though the tea is not amazing, but trying different tea in Yum Cha would help you explore different tea types – green tea, white tea, oolong and so on.

-If you dare, try the Chinese feet.
+If you dare, try the chicken feet.
 Your chopstick skill would surely improve if you do!
-If you love sweets, then the Sweet Tofu and steamed lotus root paste buns are your must haves!
+If you love sweets, then the Sweet Tofu and steamed lotus root paste buns are your must-haves!

 |Shou Mei||Jasmine Green||Chrysanthemum||Tie Guan Yin|